 A judge at Bristol Crown Court ordered him to pay £250 compensation to a man who was offended by his words as well as fining him £200 for the offence and ordering him to cover the court costs totalling over £900.

 The judge Shamim Qureshi said Mr Overd knew the power of his words to hurt.

-At the time of the initial hearing Mr Overd said the judgement was flawed and told the judge, Mr Quereshi, he would have to answer to God.
+In response, the evangelist said the judgement was flawed and told Mr Quereshi he would have to answer to God.

 Mr Overd was acquitted on two separate similar charges, one which was to do with "racially-aggravated" harassment aimed at Muslims.

 Speaking to Premier Mr Overd claimed he was mirroring Jesus' style of teaching.
 He said: "Liars, thieves, drunkards, fornicators; Jesus offended people as well.
 That's why they crucified him because he was a very offensive man."